George Entwistle

-(born 8 July 1962) is a former broadcasting executive, who was Director-General of the BBC during 2012, succeeding Mark Thompson.
+George Edward Entwistle (born 8 July 1962) is a former broadcasting executive, who was Director-General of the BBC during 2012, succeeding Mark Thompson.
 After a career in magazine journalism, he joined BBC Television in 1989, becoming a producer with a primary focus on factual and political programmes.
 He rose to become the director of BBC Vision, and became the Director-General of the BBC on 17 September 2012.

 Entwistle resigned as Director-General on 10 November 2012, following investigations into BBC management and conduct following revelations the broadcaster had known about sexual abuse by Jimmy Savile and controversy over a Newsnight report which falsely implicated Lord McAlpine in the North Wales child abuse scandal.
 His resignation after just 54 days in the role made him the shortest-serving Director-General in the history of the BBC.

 Early life

 Entwistle was born on 8 July 1962, the son of Philip and Wendy Entwistle.
 He was educated at Silcoates School, an independent school for boys (now co-educational), in the village of Wrenthorpe, near Wakefield in West Yorkshire.
 He then went on to study at the University of Durham (University College) in the city of Durham in north-east England, from which he graduated with a Bachelor of Arts (Hons) in Philosophy and Politics, in 1983.